Most breads labeled as “sourdough” on the market today are anything but.

-These breads typically contain yeast which is the giveaway clue that the bread is a fake sourdough and should be avoided if one seeks a traditionally baked loaf.
+These fake sourdough breads typically contain yeast and/or a sweetener.
+This is an easy giveaway clue that the bread is a phony and should be avoided if one seeks a traditionally baked loaf.

 When baker’s yeast was first introduced as an alternative to sourdough starters in 1668 in France, it was strongly rejected because scientists at the time already knew that it would negatively impact people’s health.